 Seminole State College welcomes members of the LGBT+ community to the educational programs offered at all levels.
 The College observes specific procedures in meeting requests from trans* students at any stage in their transition.

 The College is moving forward with using the pronouns they, them, and theirs as neutral singular or plural references, in keeping with national best practices.
 The College refers to the community members as LGBT+, in acknowledgment of diverse gender identities.
-Finally, the College is moving to the term trans* to replace transgender, fostering inclusion of gender identities such as non-binary and gender-fluid.
+Finally, the College regularly uses the term trans* to replace transgender, fostering inclusion of gender identities such as non-binary and gender-fluid.

 If you prefer to use a name other than your legal name:

 - Talk with, leave a sealed note for, or otherwise communicate with each instructor.
 State your legal name so they can find you on the roster, then request use of your preferred name whenever possible.
 Note: instructors may have reason to verify the legal name at certain times.

 - A short note is preferred by instructors on busy first days of classes.

 - Be aware that the College's records will carry your legal name and gender.
 The College can change its records if you change name or gender pursuant to applicable law.

 - Inform each instructor of the pronouns you prefer when the instructor refers to you when speaking to others.
 Example: "I ask that you refer to me using the pronouns he, him, or his (or she, her, or hers, or they, them, or theirs used as a singular)".